 Answer each question in one or two sentences.
-Each question is worth 5 points, except #5 which is worth 10 points.
+Each question is worth 3 points.

-1. In Thorne's prologue, the protagonist (you) wishes to fly in a rocket close to the event horizon of a black hole.
+- 1. In Thorne's prologue, the protagonist (you) wishes to fly in a rocket close to the event horizon of a black hole.
 You find that you cannot do this for the stellar mass black hole "Hades," but you eventually fly close to the event horizon of the supermassive black hole "Gargantua."
-Why can't you fly close to the event horizon of Hades?

-2. Why is the black disk of Gargantua's event horizon surrounded by a bright ring?

-3. Why are X-ray telescopes good for finding black holes?

-4. How do we know that the Milky Way galaxy has a 4 million solar mass black hole at its center?

-5. You roll two billiard balls towards each other at a speed of 2 m/sec.
-One of them is a normal billiard ball with a mass of 0.17 kg, but the other is a super-heavy billiard ball (made of lead alloy) with a mass of 3 kg.
-After they collide, the normal billiard ball bounces backward, reversing its direction.
-The super-heavy billiard ball continues moving forward, but at a speed slower than 2 m/sec.

-Explain this behavior with reference to Newton's 2nd and 3rd laws.
+Why can't you fly close to the event horizon of Hades? - 2.
+Why is the black disk of Gargantua's event horizon surrounded by a bright ring? - 3.
+Why are X-ray telescopes good for finding black holes? - 4.
+How do we know that the Milky Way galaxy has a 4 million solar mass black hole at its center? - 5.
+According to Newton's first law, an object in motion will continue that motion unless it is acted on by a net external force.
+This contrasts with Aristotle's description of motion, according to which objects in motion naturally come to rest (and must be acted upon by a force to stay in motion).
+Newton's first law is correct, even though Aristotle's description seems more in line with our everyday experience.
+Given Newton's laws of motion, how do we understand the everyday tendency of moving objects to come to rest?
+(A one sentence answer is enough.)